-For the plaintiff, (name), to recover from the defendant, (name), on (his) (her) claim for wrongful discharge, based on a violation of public policy, you must find that all of the following have been proved by a preponderance of the evidence:
+For the plaintiff, (name), to recover from the defendant, (name), on (insert applicable pronoun) claim for wrongful discharge, based on a violation of public policy, you must find that all of the following have been proved by a preponderance of the evidence:

-- 1. During the course of employment, plaintiff (describe the action, omission, or conduct of plaintiff that was (1) an exercise of a statutory, regulatory, or rule-based right relating to public health, safety, or welfare, or (2) a performance of a public duty relating to plaintiff's basic responsibility as a citizen, or (3) an exercise of an important work-related right or privilege) because (he) (she) (reasonably believed [he][she]) had a right to (follow the [statute] [regulation] [rule]) (perform [his] [her] duty as a citizen) (exercise [his] [her] right or privilege as a worker); - 2.
-The defendant was aware or reasonably should have been aware that plaintiff (reasonably believed [he] [she]) had a right to (follow the [statute] [regulation] [rule]) (perform [his] [her] duty as a citizen) (exercise [his] [her] right or privilege as a worker); and - 3.
-The defendant (constructively) discharged the plaintiff because the plaintiff (followed the [statute] [rule] [regulation]) (performed [his] [her] duty as a citizen) (exercised [his] [her] right or privilege as a worker).
+- 1. During the course of employment, plaintiff (describe the action, omission, or conduct of plaintiff that was (1) an exercise of a statutory, regulatory, or rule-based right relating to public health, safety, or welfare, or (2) a performance of a public duty relating to plaintiff's basic responsibility as a citizen, or (3) an exercise of an important work-related right or privilege) because (insert applicable pronoun) (reasonably believed [insert applicable pronoun]) had a right to (follow the [statute] [regulation] [rule]) (perform [insert applicable pronoun] duty as a citizen) (exercise [insert applicable pronoun] right or privilege as a worker); - 2.
+The defendant was aware or reasonably should have been aware that plaintiff (reasonably believed [insert applicable pronoun]) had a right to (follow the [statute] [regulation] [rule]) (perform [insert applicable pronoun] duty as a citizen) (exercise [insert applicable pronoun] right or privilege as a worker); and - 3.
+The defendant (constructively) discharged the plaintiff because the plaintiff (followed the [statute] [rule] [regulation]) (performed [insert applicable pronoun] duty as a citizen) (exercised [insert applicable pronoun] right or privilege as a worker).